 Depending on your background you may be required to submit additional documentation and/or participate in an interview or logic test.
-The Course Director may also request to meet you in person for an informal interview to assess your suitability for the course.
+The Course Director may also request to meet you in person/over the phone for an informal interview to assess your suitability for the course.
 We will advise you in due course if any of the above applies to you.

 English Language Requirements

-Candidates whose first language is not English may also be required to sit the NCI English language test.
-Regardless of how long you have lived or worked in Ireland if you have not already successfully completed an academic course through English lasting at least one year and if you cannot provide a suitable IELTS or TOEFL test result you may need to do the NCI English language test.
+Candidates whose first language is not English may also be required to sit the free NCI Academic Competency Test.
+Regardless of how long you have lived or worked in Ireland if you have not already successfully completed an academic course through English lasting at least one year and if you cannot provide a suitable IELTS or TOEFL test result you may need to do the NCI Academic Competency Test.
 We will advise you if this applies to you.

 IMPORTANT INFORMATION: Documentation supporting your employment status was provided by you as part of the application process, however, further proof confirming your continued eligibility will also be required at the time of course commencement.
 Please note you will be asked to reverify your status and provide updated verification of status for w/c 24th January 2022 when completing the first registration process on the Springboard system.
 If it becomes apparent at the point of this registration process you are not eligible for a Springboard+ course we will not be able to draw down funding from the HEA on your behalf and if you wish to continue you must fund this programme yourself .
 Please note, if your employment status/social welfare payment changes from the point of application to course commencement we advise that you declare this to the Springboard team as a matter of priority who will then reassess your funding eligibility.
 Please note that a change in your employment status from unemployed to employed will mean that the 10% student contribution fee is applicable